Azhan-Aathir/Azhan-Aathir/README.md

 - 👋 Hi, I’m @Azhan-Aathir
 - 👀 I’m interested in Aritificial Intelligence and automation
-- 🌱 I’m currently learning AI,mastering Python
+- 🌱 I’m currently learning AI and mastering Python

 <!---
 Azhan-Aathir/Azhan-Aathir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.